Spirit Aid aims to:

 - Meet new challenges and new people.

-- Make a significant contribution to combat homelessness.
+- Make a significant contribution to our service users

 - Develop skills and experience within a dynamic, positive, friendly and supportive environment.